l0b5ter/NastyPS2Script/README.md

 The difference from stomach, fot, head or solid body is not so much in the code. thats just different landmarks and use another detector file.
 Here it uses the landmark file again, to get the points around the "faces".
 The new awesome thing here is the detector file, this file contains jsut some helmets in black/white format.
 So it basicly first finds the center of the screen, then search for helmets in the screenshot.
 After that it uses the landmarks to draw a circle around head/helmet, and lastly it will find the center of the head/helmet and move the mouse to that position.
 Btw i wont share the 2 files!!!!!!!
 Helmet file is made by me, so good luck finding it^^

+Everything above is written by lobster/loster31345, and i dont stand responsibility for any of it missuse.
+This was just to let people know that the security in the game is pretty lacking, hopefully you will see this and find a way to improve the game.